Art Club | Katherine Katz and Kellie Meserole

 The Builders Club is a service organization that stems from Kiwanis International.
 It is the middle school counterpart to the elementary organization K-Kids.
 We meet every Thursday at 7:35 A.M. in Mrs. Gudewicz’s room #327.
 Everybody is welcome to attend, and it is a wonderful opportunity to serve, build character, and learn to be a leader, so we hope to see you there!

 Interact Club is the middle school/high school version of Rotary.
 This club is dedicated to doing service projects.
 While Rotary Clubs generally focus on international projects, and we support this, we have chosen do focus, with our age group, on more local service projects.
 For the past 2 years, we have sponsored a successful supply drive for the DeKalb County DCFS office, to aid children with necessities immediately after being placed in foster care.

 The Sci-Fi Club meets twice monthly on Wednesdays.
-Due to a scheduling conflict, the club will begin meeting October 4, 2017. (following dates will be Oct 18, Nov 1, etc) We meet from 3:00 – 5:00 PM in the 7th grade ELA, as well as room 501.
-Students are welcome to bring handheld gaming devices, and we will have access to 1 projector is there is a student who wants to bring a regular gaming system.
+We meet from 3:00 – 5:00 P.M. in the 8th grade ELA, as well as Room 601.
+Students are welcome to bring handheld gaming devices, and we will have access to one projector if there is a student who wants to bring a regular gaming system.
 Students are also welcome to bring card games, board games, drawing materials, etc. Students may also choose to read during meetings.
-If students would like to order pizza during the event, they should bring $2.00 with them, drinks are on their own.
 Students should have transportation home promptly at 5:00 PM.